brevzin/cpp_proposals/2011_pipeline/pipeline.md

   |> Vec\sort($$);
 ```

-F#, Julia, and OCaml also have an operator named `|>` which all do the same thing:
+F#, Julia, and OCaml also have an operator named `|>` - but theirs is slightly
-they invoke the right-hand side with the left-hand side as its sole argument:
+different.
+Theirs all invoke the right-hand side with the left-hand side as its
+sole argument:
 rather than `x |> f(y)` meaning `f(x, y)` as is being proposed here and as it
 means in Elixir, it instead means `f(y)(x)`.
 In other words, given a binary
 operator as proposed in [@P1282R0], these languages' version of `|>` could be